Cuprate/monero-book/src/consensus_rules/blocks.md

 ### No Duplicate Transactions

-There must be no duplicate transactions in the block[^no-duplicate-txs].
+There must be no duplicate transactions in the block or the blockchain[^no-duplicate-txs].

 ### Key Images